MarkSFrancis/enterprise-fizz-buzz/README.md

 The query string variable `from` specifies the range start for FizzBuzz (inclusive), and defaults to `1`.
 The query string variable `total` specifies how many numbers to retrieve, and defaults to `20`

+All returned data is JSON formatted (string array)

 ### Examples:

 > `https://localhost:44306/?from=10&total=5`